mwaskom/lyman/README.md

 Installation
 ------------

-Released versions can be installed from PyPI:
+Stable versions can be installed from PyPI:

     pip install lyman

-It is also possible to install unreleased code from Github:
+It is also possible to install development code from Github:

     pip install git+https://github.com/mwaskom/lyman.git